Em Magan: Plot

-Thirumalai owns a provision store in Karaikudi and lives with his family consisting of his wife Selvi, wife's younger brother 'Karupatti' Ayyakannu, son Krishna, and daughter.
+Thirumalai owns a provision store in Karaikudi and lives with his family consisting of his wife Selvi, wife's younger brother 'Karupatti' Ayyakannu, son Krishna, daughter Vanitha and mother.
 Thirumalai is very strict, short-tempered, and is referred as Emdan by his relatives.
 Krishna studies poultry science in a nearby college and also assists his father in managing the store.
 Krishnan worries about his father's repeated vehement behaviour towards him.

 Divya is Krishna's classmate and is also the daughter of the auditor, Balasubramanian who manages Thirumalai's accounts.
 Divya proposes to Krishnan, who does not reciprocate.
 He tells her that he loves his maternal uncle Natarajan's daughter Janani.
 12 years ago Thirumalai had asked a loan from Selvi's family to develop his shop, which was refused due to their financial condition.
 Then, in a festival in temple, Thirumalai slaps Selvi in front of both families for a petty reason, to insult her brothers.
 This leads to a tussle, and Krishna's family left that temple then.
 Since then enmity prevails between Thirumalai and his in-laws’ family.
 Krishnan lives with the hope that the two families will reunite someday, paving the way for his wedding.

 Thirumalai's father-in-law Chellakannu is on his deathbed and his mother-in-law visit's Thirumalai's family, asking them to come to see her husband before he passes away.
 Thirumalai refuses and sends her back.
 The next day he leaves early to Madurai and Selvi and Krishna use his scooter to visit Chellakannu.
 Thirumalai returns halfway and a lot of confusion ensues, but Selvi and Krishna confuse him by going to Kunnakudi Murugan Temple and escape his punishment.
 The next night, Chellakannu passes away and the two families come to talking terms, making a truce to the enmity during the condolence.
 Krishnan feels excited upon waiting to meet Janani after so many years.
 Janani also reciprocates the same feeling towards Krishnan, and both love each other.
 One day, Krishnan is tempted to kiss Janani when there is a power cut.
 However, the power comes suddenly, and the entire family spots Krishnan kissing Janani.